Tahakom-TDAL/AICITY2023_O-TDAL/README.md

 ### Training procedure

-  1. Dataset preparation for right-side view and rear view <br/>
+  1. Dataset preparation for right-side view and rear view. <br/>
     - **Trimming Videos** the input videos should be a trimmed videos i.e., contains only one action in each video.
       ```bash
       python trim_videos.py --vid_path 'the path where the videos are saved in' --dist_path 'the path where the trimmed videos will be save' --view 'the needed video view to trim 1 for dashboard, 2 for right-side and 3 for rear view'